The topological Bloch-Floquet transform and some applications: The generalized Bloch-Floquet transform

-\begin{propos} The wandering nuclear space $\Phi$ defined by the $\Z^N$-algebra $\rrr{S}$ on the wandering system $\{\psi_k\}_{k\in\N}$ verifies all the properties stated in Theorem \ref{exnuc}. \end{propos} \Proof A linear map $\jmath:\Phi\to \Psi$, with $\Psi$ is an arbitrary locally convex topological vector space, is continuous if and only if the restriction $\left.\jmath\right|_{\Phi_m}$ of $\jmath$ to $\Phi_m$ is continuous for each $m\geqslant0$ (see \cite{treves} Proposition 13.1).
+\begin{propos} The wandering nuclear space $\Phi$ defined by the previous construction satisfies all the properties stated in Theorem \ref{exnuc}. \end{propos} \Proof A linear map $\jmath:\Phi\to \Psi$, with $\Psi$ is an arbitrary locally convex topological vector space, is continuous if and only if the restriction $\left.\jmath\right|_{\Phi_m}$ of $\jmath$ to $\Phi_m$ is continuous for each $m\geqslant0$ (see \cite{treves} Proposition 13.1).
 This implies that the canonical embedding $\imath:\Phi\hookrightarrow\sss{H}$ is continuous, since its restrictions are linear operators defined on finite dimensional spaces.
 The linear maps $U^a:\Phi\to\Phi$ for all $a\in\N^N$ are also continuous for the same reason.
 Finally $\Phi$ is norm-dense in $\sss{H}$ since as a set it is the dense domain $\sss{L}$. \CVD

-The strict inductive limit topology which defines $\Phi$ is stronger than the topology induced by the seminorms \eqref{app17} which defines the Fr\'echet space $\Sigma$.
-The space $\Phi$ is complete (see \cite{treves} Theorem 13.1) but not metrizable (since every $\Phi_m$ is closed in the topology of $\Phi_{m+1}$).